Devotional for Monday July 27th

 Good Morning Everyone,

-Our thought for today: “Don’t be AWOL”
+Our thought for today: “Don’t let your life slip away”

 God Bless,